CuriousOne23/WhenMathPrays/docs/Minimal_Distributive_Control_System/mcds_stability/stability_control_architecture.md

 Where:

-- **Paper 1** defines the *physics* of mismatch, drift, and oscillation
+- **Paper 1** defines the physics of mismatch, drift, and oscillation
-- **Paper 2** defines the *geometry* of relational, boundary, and ontology stability
+- **Paper 2** defines the geometry of relational, boundary, and ontology stability

-**Paper 3 defines the *architectural mechanisms* that keep the system stable.**
+**Paper 3 defines the architectural mechanisms that keep the system stable.**

 These mechanisms include:

 - **Control Basins** — active damping regions
+- **Stability Basins** — goal directed control basins that seek regions satisfying stability criteria
 - **Visibility Basins** — introspection and monitoring regions
 - **Monitoring Basins** — containment and diagnostic regions
-- **Stability‑Aware Routing** — routing that avoids unstable regions
+- **Stability Aware Routing** — routing that avoids unstable regions
-- **Stability‑Aware Safety** — safety that avoids ISL rupture
+- **Stability Aware Safety** — safety that avoids ISL rupture
 - **Local and Global Controllers** — continuous stabilizing adjustments

-This paper is the operational glue between low‑level physics and high‑level geometry.
+This paper is the operational glue between low level physics and high level geometry.

 ---